 In many ways my life began and ended in Monterey, book-ended by the lives of my parents.
 As a child, I walked the sugar-white beaches of Carmel holding my mother’s hand.
-On those crystalline sands, I learned to live in my mother’s hopes and share her sweet dreams.
+On those crystalline sands, I learned to share my mother’s hopes and sweet dreams.
 We lived in Camelot and sang Puff the Magic Dragon.
-In the late 1950s, my mother Millie was a young housewife and had high aspirations for herself and her family.
+In the late 1950s, my mother Millie was a young housewife and had high aspirations for herself and her young family.
 She met my father, Gene, during the Korean war before his six-month deployment on the USS Princeton.
-After flying 50 combat missions he returned, they were married and had two boys, my older brother Craig and I. In Carmel, they were enjoying the peacetime while my father completed his MS degree in Aeronautical Engineering at the Naval Postgraduate School.
+After flying 50 combat missions he returned, they were married, and had two boys, my older brother Craig and me.
+In Carmel, they were enjoying the peacetime while my father completed his MS degree in Aeronautical Engineering at the Naval Postgraduate School.
 The times were changing and my mother had thoughts of a career after raising us boys and a life outside of the grueling Navy lifestyle my father loved.
 Like the white sands under our feet, the future was bright.

 But the Vietnam War pulled us away from those bright beaches and my mother’s dreams as my father began his meteoric rise through the ranks of the Navy.
 As an aviator his duties grew to include squadron XO, then CO, then CAG (Commander Air Group).
 As the air war escalated in the mid-1960s he flew over 259 combat missions in Vietnam before moving into aviation command.